MIT-STARLab/CLICK-Image-Tool/README.md

 - On first run, the build can take up to an hour, depending on computing power
 - Final images will appear in the `/img` folder
 - `click_emmc.img` is the eMMC file that can be flashed using usbboot from a linux host
 - `click_golden.img` is the golden image that includes the usbboot bootloader for VNC2L.
-This is the golden image for BCT.
+This is the golden image to be uplinked to the BCT bus.

 ## Overview
 - `build.sh` is the main script that executes buildroot.
-Has a variable `CLICK_FSW_VERSION` defining which flight software version to bundle, and `BOOT_WITH_PPP` which can be used to generate an image that boots in debugging mode with PPP/SSH running.
+It has a variable `CLICK_FSW_VERSION` defining which flight software version to bundle, and `BOOT_WITH_PPP` which can be used to generate an image that boots in debugging mode with PPP/SSH running.
 - `config_buildroot.txt` contains buildroot config flags.
 Defines how to build the system, which Linux kernel git commit to use (`BR2_LINUX_KERNEL_CUSTOM_TARBALL_LOCATION`), which packages to include in the system (`BR2_PACKAGE_xxx`), and some other basic configuration.
 Can be modified to add more software packages if needed.
 - `config_kernel.txt` contains Linux kernel config flags.
 Defines which kernel modules are bundled with the kernel image and which are built as external modules.
 Mostly disables a lot of unneeded kernel features and drivers to make the image smaller.
 Should not need changing.
 - `config_rpi.txt` is the config for the RPi bootloader.
 Sets a static GPU clock to fix SPI frequency and configures the SPI using the device tree overlay from the SPI driver.